fbpx Skip to main content

 We use the following criteria to choose families each year:

 Residency: Families must have lived or worked within the Lake Agassiz Habitat for Humanity service area for the past year.
-Lake Agassiz Habitat for Humanity’s service area is Cass County of ND and Clay County of MN.
+Lake Agassiz Habitat for Humanity’s current service area is Cass County of ND and Clay County of MN.

 Partnership: They are willing to partner with Habitat in the construction of the home by contributing “sweat equity” hours (300 -550 hours minimum per household).
 Families agree to care, maintain and repair their own home and yard.
 Families agree to reflect and represent Lake Agassiz Habitat for Humanity in a positive manner.